How to Get Rid of Bed Bugs

 - Visible observation of eggs, molted insect skin, or the insect.
 The failure to locate an insect does not indicate they are not present.
 Adult bed bugs are difficult to locate, and immature bed bugs can be difficult to see due to their size.

-Upon discovering an infestation, immediately contact Cooper Pest Control to evaluate your problem.
+Upon discovering an infestation, immediately contact Cooper Pest Solutions to evaluate your problem.
 You should AVOID discarding bedding and mattresses as this can spread the infestation throughout the house and new furniture can quickly become infested.
 Also, AVOID attempting to resolve the issue yourself as improper treatment could spread the problem throughout and increase costs to eliminate the problem.